michaelhenkel/contrail-container-deployer/README.md

 ### configuration

 The playbook consists of three main plays:
-- install virtual machines hosting the containers
+- install virtual machines (container hosts) hosting the containers
 - configure/install required software on virtual machines
 - create containers

-All three plays can be enabled/disabled:
+All three plays can be enabled/disabled and run individually:

 ```
 vi inventory/group_vars/all.yml